macedojleo/FreeBSD_SFTP_users/README.md

 ``` $ create-phoneclient.sh <phonenumber> ```

-* Creates a user on the system based on the 10 or 11 digit phone number provided, prompts for password.
+* It will create an user based on 10 or 11 digit phone number and prompt for password.
-* Passwords should be at a minimum 16 random characters long.
+* The passwords should be at a minimum 16 random characters long.
-* Home directory for the user should be /home/$USERNAME/.
+* The home dir should be /home/$USERNAME/.
 * Upon user creation there should be 2 additional directory also be created within user's home directory: "incoming" and "outgoing".
 * Users that log in should not be able to see any details of other users and should be chrooted to their own folders.
 * SSH login should be disabled, users should only be able to do scp.
 (No Shell).